bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:06 AM CT, March 01</p>
+<p class="updated_time"> Latest data: 06:10 AM CT, March 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 40°, which is 16° *colder* than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Today's high is 41°, which is 16° *colder* than yesterday.
+Tomorrow is expected to be 0° *colder* than today.

 Currently:

 - 25°
-- Mostly Clear
+- Mostly Cloudy
-- 87% humidity
+- 84% humidity
-- 10 mph wind
+- 12 mph wind
-- 28% cloud cover
+- 80% cloud cover
-- 35 AQI 🟩
+- 36 AQI 🟩
+- 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>